ghesio/design-pattern/README.md

-**\+** You can be sure that a class has only a single instance **\+** You gain a global access point to that instance **\+** If using the lazy implementation the singleton object is initialized only when it’s requested for the first time
+**\+** You can be sure that a class has only a single instance **\+** You gain a global access point to that instance **\+** If using the lazy implementation the singleton object is initialized only when itâ€™s requested for the first time

 **\-** The Singleton pattern can mask bad design, for instance, when the components of the program know too much about each other
-**\-** The pattern requires special treatment in a multithreaded environment so that multiple threads won’t create a singleton object several times
+**\-** The pattern requires special treatment in a multithreaded environment so that multiple threads wonâ€™t create a singleton object several times
 **\-** It may be difficult to unit test the client code of the Singleton because many test frameworks rely on inheritance when producing mock objects.
 Since the constructor of the singleton class is private and overriding static methods is impossible in most languages, you will need to think of a creative way to mock the singleton.
-Or just don’t write the tests ;)
+Or just donâ€™t write the tests ;)

 ### UML
 ![](img/singleton.png)